geoscixyz/em/content/maxwell2_steady_state/SphericalDepression_numerics.rst

    Section view of 3D resistivity model for depressed hemi-sphere.

 The above resistivity model shows a depressed hemisphere model.
 The resistivity of the depressed hemi-sphere is set to :math:`10^8` ohm-m (close to infinity) to simulate air, and the half-space is set to and :math:`10^3` ohm-m.
-To compute potentials from the above depressed hemi-sphere model, we first use numerical solutions using DCIP3D code (CITEXXX).
+To compute potentials from the above depressed hemi-sphere model, we first use numerical solutions using DCIP3D code [1]_.
 Then to check the accuracy of our numerical algorithm we use analytic solution of a sphere problem that we derived in Section :ref:`effecttopo_theory`.
 For the numerical evaluation of that an analytic solution we use :ref:`effecttopo_code`.
 To proceed with this validation, we consider a pole transmitter injected in the ground.
 In the above figure, injected current source location is shown.

 For numerical computations, a 3D mesh with 5 m core cells is used.
 We compute potentials in every cells in the 3D domain.
 Top and middle panels of the below figure shows computed numerical and analytic potentials, respectively.
 White lines delineate the boundary of the depressed hemi-sphere.
 The bottom panel of below figure shows relative error, and blank region close to the source has errors greater than 10 percent.
 Even at the boundary of the hemi-sphere, we have less than 4 percent error.
 This is a reasonable accuracy considering that our noise level is roughly 10 percent for the DC problem.
 This shows our numerical solution has a capability to accurately compute those topographic effects, although our choice of discretization is clearly important.